1tracy/library-catalog/README.md

 # library-catalog
-Create a book class with a title, page count, ISBN and whether or not it is checked out or not.
-Manage a collection of various books and allow the user to check out books or return books.
-For added complexity generate a report of those books overdue and any fees.
-Also allow users to put books on reserve.
+Library catalog is a demonstration of my Python skillset.
+I used the Google Books API to withdraw real time, accurate information about specific book statistics (title, summary, page count, ISBN, etc.).
+I used the Tkinter library to create a basic interface in which you can "check out" and "return" books from a virtual "library."
+Date-time functions are also used to generate a report of any "overdue" books and "fees."

+Libraries Used:
+Tkinter
+Requests